UNDP in Egypt

 The United Nations began providing development assistance to Egypt in 1953.
 In those days this was done through the United Nations Expanded Programme of Technical Assistance (EPTA).
 In 1958 the United Nations Special Fund established an office in Cairo to expand the work of EPTA.
 This office became the United Nations Development Programme Country Office in 1966.

-Vision Statement: To Support Egypt’s vision for sustainable development for all.
+Vision Statement: To Support Egypt’s vision to have sustainable development for all.

 Mission Statement: Use innovative people-centred solutions to secure the dignity, prosperity and well-being of all.